Wandalen/wTools/module/experimental/wca/docs/feature/004_help_system.md

 - **Purpose**: Provides users with discoverable command documentation from within the CLI.
 - **Responsibility**: Documents help variants, generation pipeline, and format options.
-- **In Scope**: HelpVariants enum, unified_help routine, markdown formatter, level of detail.
+- **In Scope**: Help variant configuration, unified help generation routine, markdown formatter, level of detail.
 - **Out of Scope**: Internal dot commands that trigger help (see feature/005).

 ### Design

-Four help variants control which help modes are available: All enables every mode, General shows the command list, SubjectCommand shows detailed help for a specific command, and DotCommand enables dot-prefix inspection commands.
+Four help variants control which help modes are available: All enables every mode, General shows the command list, the command-specific variant shows detailed help for a named command, and the dot-inspection variant enables dot-prefix inspection commands.

 Help content is auto-generated at form-time via the CommandsAggregator mutator.
-The mutator injects a .help command into the Dictionary with a unified_help routine that handles both general help (no arguments) and command-specific help (command name as subject) in a single code path.
+The mutator injects a .help command into the Dictionary with a unified help routine that handles both general help (no arguments) and command-specific help (command name as subject) in a single code path.

 Output passes through a formatter.
 The markdown generator produces structured output with a table of contents and per-command sections including subjects and properties with types and optionality markers.

-The level of detail system has three tiers: None suppresses detail, Simple shows hint only, and Detailed shows long_hint with full parameter descriptions.
+The level of detail system has three tiers: None suppresses detail, Simple shows the brief hint only, and Detailed shows the extended hint with full parameter descriptions.
 Property and subject display respects the command ordering setting.

 ### Cross-References